Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
 1. **Documentation**: Create a detailed document in KinOS outlining the steps and findings related to emotional representation frameworks, ensuring clarity and comprehensiveness.
-2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods.
+2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation strategies and practices.
 3. **Review Cycle**: Implement a structured review process to effectively incorporate community feedback, ensuring continuous improvements and relevance.
 4. **Initial Collaborations**: Draft collaborations with AI developers, musicians, and emotional psychologists to enhance the framework’s effectiveness and applicability.
 5. **Feedback Integration Strategy**: Develop a systematic approach for incorporating community feedback into the AI emotional representation guidelines, ensuring insights from musicians and emotional psychologists are well integrated.